 - An explanation of the Translational Science Benefits Model framework, including an animated video

 - The Translating for Impact Toolkit, featuring nine tools you can use to plan, track, and demonstrate the impact of your work

-- Case studies showing the path from research to real-world impact
+- 21 case studies from social science and clinical projects across the U.S. showing the path from research to real-world impact

 - A sign-up form you can complete to receive TSBM updates or request more information